ATCO-GIS/Katapult.Use.Manual_Copy/docs/index.md

 # Katapult Use Manual

 Welcome!
 This site contains detailed instructions for using Katapult Pro.
-Use it alongside the Katapult SOP Word document.
+Use it alongside the Katapult SOP Word document located in OneDrive [input file path when final version is created].

 ## How to Navigate